A Wedding Photographer With a Background in Advertising Photography

 When to include it during a wedding shooting

 You probably already understood it.
 Group pictures are the right opportunity to include it.

 Indeed, here is the USA, it’s pretty common to take time to stage bridal party and family pictures.
 Of course I am asking you to take 3 hours to shoot one image.

-But, if you have nice staged, which is already lightened, then why not taking advantage of it by creating a life painting.
+But, if you have nicely staged, which is already lightened, then why not taking advantage of it by creating a life painting?
 Let’s have fun, let’s play a scene instead of simply staring at the camera.
 Having nice portraits is great (and almost mandatory), but having a stunning unique scene which would reflect who you are.

 Telling or writing a story for a wedding?

 Let’s be honest, the only real 100% candid shot I take on a wedding day, are during the preparation, when people start to forget me, during the ceremony (but they are not so candid because 300 people are watching you, so are totally controlling yourself), during the cocktail hour and during the evening.

 Quite often while the bride is getting ready and during the couple session, moments are not genuine candid images.
 Indeed, I would have interfered in a way or another.
 For instance, I would have asked to open the windows, or required the bride to turn her chair in a specific direction, or simply to take off plastic bottles from the table.